thecapo/VirtuosoReview/README.md

 * CanCanCan
 * Searchkick

+### Features
 * Artist can post their work and people who love art can comment.
+* Voting / ratings users can rate each art and the average will be posted - using raty

 ### Art Model
 * Title